Si4844 Library for Arduino

 Arduino and OLED circuit

 As you can see above, that is a very simple circuit with minumum component parts.
 The push button are used with the internal Arduino pull up resistors.
-The OLED display and the SI4844 are connected on the A4 (SDA) and A5 (SCL) Arduino Pro Mini pins.
+The OLED display and the SI4844 are connected on the A4 (SDA) and A5 (SCL) Arduino Pro Mini pins (or nano or LGT8F328).
 Pay attention to the I2C bus pull up resistors.
-This experiment used 10K pull up resistors.
-However, you can use lower values.
+This experiment used 10K pull up resistors (You can use lower values 3.3K ~ 10K).

 No front-end was added to this receiver.
 However, you will be surprised with the its performance.
 You can connect to the audio output a mono or stereo amplifier or an earphone to listen to the radio.
 On article How to Build an Arduino-Controlled AM/FM/SW Radio [May 26, 2016], Mr. Raymond Genovese, suggests a better SI4844 setup, including a RF amplifier.